Trends & statistics

 3. Assign minimal user privileges in line with Zero Trust principles.

-5. Encrypt all high-value data.
+5. Encrypt your sensitive data.

 6. Use data loss prevention (DLP) tools to track valuable data.